Not all feedback is equal – improve customer feedback with 5 easy steps

-However, not all feedback is created equal.
 Some feedback is helpful; other types of feedback are not.
-For example, a comment like “ok service” doesn’t give you many pointers on how you could transform “ok” into “great”.
+For example, a comment like “ok service” doesn’t give you any ideas on how you could transform “ok” into “great”.
 Here are some tips to make sure that the feedback you receive from customers is of the helpful and constructive variety:

 1. Reach out to your customers